What is Fairtrade?

 What is Fairtrade Fortnight?

-Fairtrade Fortnight is taking place from 22 February to 7 March 2021, bringing an online festival themed ‘Choose the world you want’.
+Fairtrade Fortnight is returning from 21 February to 6 March 2022 with its online festival ‘Choose the world you want’.

 Can our parish be a Fairtrade parish?

 Your parish can sign up to be a Fairtrade parish today!
 Simply fill out the Fairtrade parish application form and return to CAFOD.

 Hundreds of Catholic parishes across England and Wales are working hard to promote Fairtrade.
 In 2021, the Diocese of Westminster celebrated becoming a Fairtrade Diocese with over 50 per cent of its parishes having completed the Parish Fairtrade Award.